Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 **Step 1**

-The first step is the play the game.
+The first step is to play the game.
 There is a lot to this game, as it is a game to be played over a long period of time.
 You should be able to get the following achievements through normal playthrough.
-If you miss them before your evaluation, you should be able to get them as you continue.
+If you miss them before your evaluation, you should be able to get them afterwards.
 They are as follows:

 [Town Introduction]( https://retroachievements.org/achievement/99513)  **-=Missable=-**
 [Binge Watcher]( https://retroachievements.org/achievement/99514)